-Below you will find:Drew Mitchell- Dance Director, Robert Campos, Cassy Dunning, Olivia Burnsed, Hannah Meyer, Rob I and Carrie Lucas.
-We will also have Jesse Dickson and Lannie Sullivan on a regular basis in 2018.
+Below you will find:Drew Mitchell- Dance Director, Robert Campos, Cassy Dunning, Olivia Burnsed, Hannah Meyer, Mike Carringer and Rob I. We will also have Jesse Dickson and Lannie Sullivan on a regular basis in 2018.
 Other visiting instructors to be announced.

 Olivia recently relocated to Phoenix from Atlanta.
 We were lucky enough to have her come to the club a few months ago to help Robert Campos teach.

 Before moving here, she taught in Atlanta 2 to 3 times a week at their Swing Dancers Club and other places as well.
 Olivia has trained with the Swing Literacy Development Method under Myles and Tessa Monroe.
 Olivia is o

 ne of the organizers for the newcomer track for Atlanta Swing Classic.

 She loves leading and following, but her true passion is teaching.
 She employs many of the same engineering strategies to break down difficult concepts in west coast swing as she does in teaching Biomedical Engineering at ASU (her day job).
 Olivia is excited to cheer you on and share her passion for teaching, dancing, and building our dance community!

 At the age of 15 years old, Cassy discovered her fierce love and passion for West Coast Swing Dancing.
 As a die hard “westie”, she has been dancing ever since.
 Competing nationally at the All-Star level, she prides herself on musicality and quality of movement.